Keyboard shortcuts

 Multiple patterns separated by |:

-match x:
+match x

-1 | 2 | 3: "small"
+1 | 2 | 3 => "small"

-4 | 5 | 6: "medium"
+4 | 5 | 6 => "medium"

 Guards

-Add conditions with when:
+Add conditions with if after the pattern:

-match opt:
+match opt

 Multi-Statement Arms

-match x:
+match x

 let result = compute()